How to detect the lightest glueball: Introduction

+The Coleman theorem \cite{Coleman} dramatically hampers semiclassical treatments of glueballs.
+By this theorem, no localized (kink-like) finite-energy solutions of pure Yang--Mills theory is available.
+Strictly speaking, there is no rendition of a glueball as a localized object; we have not the foggiest notion of what the size and structure are peculiar to the lightest glueball.
+For lack of color fields that issue out of fixed points and cancel each other, the notion of residual color interactions becomes quite farfetched.
+We thus have to state that the lightest glueball does not interact with its environment until it splits into two gluons.

+According to lattice and sum rule calculations, the lightest glueball has mass in the range of about $1.3-2$ GeV \cite{Anisovich95}--\cite{Ochs}.
+Furthermore, lattice QCD predicts the glueball mass spectrum.
+However, the glueball coupling with ordinary hadrons hitherto eluded reliable analyzing.

-Is it possible to clarify this issue without going into details of the non-perturbative glueball structure?
-With this aim in view, it would be well to make use of gauge/gravity duality, aka AdS/CFT correspondence, or holography \cite{Maldacena}, \cite{Witten}, \cite{Gubser}; for a full coverage of ideas and methods of gauge/gravity duality see, {\it e.~g.}, \cite{Ammon}, \cite{Nastase}.
-Loosely speaking, this is a doctrine whereby a good part of subnuclear physics in a four-dimensional realm is modelled on physics of black holes and similar objects (black rings, black branes, etc.) in five-dimensional anti-de Sitter space (${\rm AdS}_5$) whose boundary is just this four-dimensional realm.
-But this understanding of gauge/gravity duality apparently indulges in wishful thinking.
-In their 2009 paper \cite{KlebanovMaldacena} Klebanov and Maldacena remind the reader of the physics joke about the spherical cow as an idealization of a real one, and admit that ``in the AdS/CFT correspondence, theorists have really found a hyperbolic cow''.
+In this paper, the decay of ${\mathbb G}$ is examined in the context of gauge/gravity duality, aka the correspondence between a quantum theory of gravity in anti-de Sitter space and conformal field theories in Minkowski space, AdS/CFT, and the holographic principle \cite{Maldacena}--\cite{Gubser}; for a full coverage of ideas and methods of gauge/gravity duality see \cite{Ammon, Nastase}.
+Loosely speaking, gauge/gravity duality is a doctrine whereby a good part of subnuclear physics in a four-dimensional realm is modelled on physics of black holes and similar objects (black rings, black branes, etc.) in five-dimensional anti-de Sitter space, ${\rm AdS}_5$, whose boundary is just this four-dimensional realm.
+However, this understanding of gauge/gravity duality apparently indulges in wishful thinking.
+In their popular science paper \cite{KlebanovMaldacena} Klebanov and Maldacena remind the reader of the physics joke about the spherical cow as an idealization of a real one, and admit that ``in the AdS/CFT correspondence, theorists have really found a hyperbolic cow''.
 To remedy the situation, a major portion of the standard holographic mapping is to be amputated.
-As a partial implementation of this project the following criterion for discriminating between stable and unstable microscopic systems was offered \cite{KPV19}: a system is stable when its dual is an extremal black object.
-For example, the dual of a proton is an extremal rotating charged black hole.
-The mapping of the physics of extremal black objects to the physics of stable nuclear and subnuclear entities is by far a sound element of gauge/gravity duality.